OpenConext-Attic/OpenConext-manage/docs/README.md

 Run the surfconext-admin/scipts/versexport.php script once a month, on the first day of the month.
 It will put the data of the previous month in VERS.

+## Updating ##

+It is recommended practice that you deploy the Management application in a directory that includes the version number and use a symlink to link to the 'current' version of the Management application.

+**EXAMPLE**

+    .
+    ..
+    manage -> manage-v1.6.0
+    manage-v1.5.0
+    manage-v1.6.0

+If you are using this pattern, an update can be done with the following:

+1. Download and deploy a new version in a new directory.

+2. Check out the release notes in docs/release_notes/X.Y.Z.md (where X.Y.Z is the version number) for any additional steps.

+3. Change the symlink.